moxystudio/node-cross-spawn/README.md

 - It ignores [PATHEXT](https://github.com/joyent/node/issues/2318)
 - It does not support [shebangs](https://en.wikipedia.org/wiki/Shebang_(Unix))
+- Has problems running commands with [spaces](https://github.com/nodejs/node/issues/7367)
+- Has problems running commands with posix relative paths (e.g.: `./my-folder/my-executable`)
+- Circuvents an [issue](https://github.com/moxystudio/node-cross-spawn/issues/82) around command shims (files in `node_modules/.bin/`), where arguments with quotes and parenthesis would result in an [invalid syntax error](https://github.com/moxystudio/node-cross-spawn/blob/e77b8f22a416db46b6196767bcd35601d7e11d54/test/index.test.js#L149)
 - No `options.shell` support on node `<v4.8`
-- Has problems running commands with [spaces](https://github.com/nodejs/node/issues/7367)
-- Has problems running commands with posix relative paths (e.g.: `my-folder/my-executable`)
-- Circuvents an [issue](https://github.com/moxystudio/node-cross-spawn/issues/82) around command shims (files in node_modules/.bin/), where arguments with quotes and parenthesis would result in an [invalid syntax error](https://github.com/moxystudio/node-cross-spawn/blob/e77b8f22a416db46b6196767bcd35601d7e11d54/test/index.test.js#L149)

 All these issues are handled correctly by `cross-spawn`.
 There are some known modules, such as [win-spawn](https://github.com/ForbesLindesay/win-spawn), that try to solve this but they are either broken or provide faulty escaping of shell arguments.